 Goats and sheep are born in the spring, so make sure that you have a plan for their home ahead of time.
-They will need a pen, dust-free bedding and a fenced area that will secure them while outdoors.
-You also need a rodent-proof container to store their food.
+They will need a pen, dust-free bedding and a fenced area that will secure them and keep predators out while outdoors.
+You also need a rodent-proof container to store their feed.

 A healthy animal is the most important part of showing sheep and goats, so working with a reputable veterinarian is essential.
 They will help ensure that your animal is thriving.
 Nutritious feed, a clean stall and regular exercise ensure that your animal is in top shape and ready for the show ring.